t8ortot/sheets-discogs-tracker/README.md

 Can I run the script without going to Apps Script?
 - Yes!
 A custom menu called "Vinyl Tracker" loads into the spreadsheet a few seconds after each time the page is refreshed.
 Using this custom menu, you can run the script and select parts of it at any time.

+Why doesn't my collection import automatically?
+- Either your collection in Discogs is set to private, your collection is empty, all items in your collection have already been added, or you have input an invalid username.

 # Feature Request List
 These are features that have either been thought of or requested.
 They are considered, but not guaranteed, to be added in the future.